Do Go On - 541 - The Freedom House Ambulance Service

 then I think he's used an unfair immigrant.

-Now it sounds like I'm, I don't know what I'm,
+Now it sounds like I'm, I don't know what I'm, I'm not making a point here.

-Oh, you rarely are though.
+Oh, you rarely are, though.

 Sorry.

-I'm often making.
+I'm often making really well.

-Sorry, did you ever think you were making a point?
+Sorry.
+Did you ever think you were making a point?

 Dave, can you think of a time he's made a point?